Multi-user dungeon: Other early MUD-like games

+Later history

+In 2004, significant usages of MUDs included "online gaming, education,...socializing", and religious rituals or other religious activities.

 Popular variants

 AberMUD

 The first popular MUD codebase was AberMUD, written in 1987 by Alan Cox, named after the University of Wales, Aberystwyth.
 Alan Cox had played the original University of Essex MUD, and the gameplay was heavily influenced by it.
 AberMUD was initially written in B for a Honeywell L66 mainframe under GCOS3/TSS.
 In late 1988 it was ported to C, which enabled it to spread rapidly to many Unix platforms upon its release in 1989.
 AberMUD's popularity resulted in several inspired works, the most notable of which were TinyMUD, LPMud, and DikuMUD.

 TinyMUD

 Monster was a multi-user adventure game created by Richard Skrenta for the VAX and written in VMS Pascal.
 It was publicly released in November 1988.
 Monster was disk-based and modifications to the game were immediate.
 Monster pioneered the approach of allowing players to build the game world, setting new puzzles or creating dungeons for other players to explore.
-Monster, which comprised about 60,000 lines of code, had a lot of features which appeared to be designed to allow Colossal Cave Adventure to work in it.
+Monster, which comprised about 60,000 lines of code, had many features which appeared to be designed to allow Colossal Cave Adventure to work in it.
 Though there never were many network-accessible Monster servers, it inspired James Aspnes to create a stripped-down version of Monster which he called TinyMUD.

 TinyMUD, written in C and released in late 1989, spawned a number of descendants, including TinyMUCK and TinyMUSH.
 TinyMUCK version 2 contained a full programming language named MUF (Multi-User Forth), while MUSH greatly expanded the command interface.
 To distance itself from the combat-oriented traditional MUDs it was said that the "D" in TinyMUD stood for Multi-User "Domain" or "Dimension"; this, along with the eventual popularity of acronyms other than MUD (such as MUCK, MUSH, MUSE, and so on) for this kind of server, led to the eventual adoption of the term MU* to refer to the TinyMUD family.
 UberMUD, UnterMUD, and MOO were inspired by TinyMUD but are not direct descendants.

 TinyMUD is also used to refer to the first database run under the TinyMUD codebase, which is also known as TinyMUD Classic; it ran from August 1989 to April 1990, and still comes back up every August during a holiday called Brigadoon Day, a reference to the Scottish village in the musical Brigadoon.